sffc/placeholdr/README.md

         $(document).placeholdr();
     });

+#### Initialization Options

+See the source code for available options.

 ## Advanced Usage

 ### Installation

-- Add this repository as a subrepo to your project and symlink `placeholder.min.js` to your javascript assets folder.
+- Add this repository as a subrepo to your project and symlink `placeholder.js` to your javascript assets folder.
 This enables you to easily receive updates.
-- Download the `placeholder.min.js` file directly to your assets folder.
+- Download the `placeholder.js` file directly to your assets folder.
 Don't forget to check for updates by visiting this page every few months.

 ### Dynamic DOM manipulation